edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedUsersNexus.md

 Released EdgeX Docker container images are available from [Docker Hub](https://hub.docker.com/search?q=edgexfoundry&type=image).
 In some cases, it may be necessary to get your EdgeX container images from the Nexus repository.
 The Linux Foundation manages the Nexus repository for the project.

 Nexus contains the EdgeX project staging and development container images.
 In other words, Nexus contains work-in-progress or pre-release images.
-These, pre-release/work-in-progress Docker images are built nightly and made available at the following Nexus location:
+These pre-release/work-in-progress Docker images are built nightly and made available at the following Nexus location:

 ```
 nexus3.edgexfoundry.org:10004